-Confidentiality Procedure v5
+Confidentiality Procedure v6

-This procedure implements the Information Governance Policy providing information on Confidentiality and outlining the processes needed to ensure compliance with all legislative, regulatory and best practice requirements.
-It seeks to ensure the ethical, secure and confidential processing of information and use of information systems to support the provision of high-quality care.
+This Young Epilepsy/St Piers (Young Epilepsy) Procedure implements the Information Governance (IG) Policy providing information on Confidentiality and outlining the processes needed to ensure compliance with all legislative, regulatory and best practice requirements.
+It seeks to establish and promote a culture of good practice around the ethical, lawful, secure and confidential processing of information and use of information systems to support the provision of high-quality care to all our service users.